Puppies and Pi (e), a Perfect Combination of Cute and Delicious

 |0

-This work, Puppies and Pi (e), a Perfect Combination of Cute and Delicious [Image 5 of 5], by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Puppies and Pi (e), a Perfect Combination of Cute and Delicious, by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT